Khushi-1126/WebDev.1/README.md

 # this is my second repository
-# where i learn init and push
+# where i learn init, push and pull
 # i am revising pr